Perceptual Adversarial Networks for Image-to-Image Transformation: Introduction

 \section{Introduction}

-Image-to-image transformation tasks aim to transform an input image into the desired ouput image, and they exist in a series of applications about image processing, computer graphics, and computer vision.
+\IEEEPARstart{I}{mage-to-image} transformations aim to transform an input image into the desired output image, and they exist in a number of applications about image processing, computer graphics, and computer vision.
 For example, generating high-quality images from corresponding degraded (e.g. simplified, corrupted or low-resolution) images, and transforming a color input image into its semantic or geometric representations.
 More examples include, but not limited to, image de-noising~\cite{elad2006image}, image in-painting~\cite{bertalmio2000image}, image super-resolution~\cite{nasrollahi2014super}, image colorization~\cite{luan2007natural}, image segmentation~\cite{khan2014survey}, \etc.

-In recent years, the convolutional neural networks (CNNs) are trained in a supervised manner for various image-to-image transformation tasks~\cite{fu2016clearing, pathak2016context, dong2016image, zhang2016colorful}.
+In recent years, convolutional neural networks (CNNs) are trained in a supervised manner for various image-to-image transformation tasks~\cite{fu2017clearing, pathak2016context, dong2016image, zhang2016colorful}.
 They encode input image into hidden representation, which is then decoded to the output image.
 By penalizing the discrepancy between the output image and ground-truth image, optimal CNNs can be trained to discover the mapping from the input image to the transformed image of interest.
-These CNNs are developed with distinct motivation and differ in the loss function design.
+These CNNs are developed with distinct motivations and differ in the loss function design.

-One of the most straightforward approaches is to pixel-wisely evaluate output images~\cite{dong2016image, cheng2015deep, shelhamer2016fully}, \eg, L2 (or L1) norm to calculate the distance between the output and ground-truth images in the pixel space.
-Though it can generate reasonable images in many image-to-image transformation tasks, there used to be some unignorable defects associated with their outputs, such as blurred results (lack of high-frequency information), artifacts (lack of perceptual information).
+One of the most straightforward approaches is to pixel-wisely evaluate output images~\cite{dong2016image,zhang2016colorful, cheng2015deep,shelhamer2016fully,du2018quantum}, \eg, least squares or least absolute losses to calculate the distance between the output and ground-truth images in the pixel space.
+Though pixel-wise evaluation can generate reasonable images, there are some unignorable defects associated with the outputs, such as image blur and image artifacts.